 The Apostles Court, the aesthetic center of the campus, is a circular amphitheater of walks, shrubbery, and lawns.
-At its center is the 90-foot Ward Bell Tower and Carillon, donated by Mr. and Mrs. David Ward of Conway, Arkansas.
+At its center is the 90-foot Ward Bell Tower donated by Mr. and Mrs. David Ward of Conway, Arkansas, ard Carillon, donated by Dr. Richard D. Urwiller.